bnkamalesh/webgo/README.md

 6. HTTPS ready
 7. Graceful shutdown

-WebGo's route handlers have the same signature as the standard libraries HTTP handler. i.e. `http.HandlerFunc`
+WebGo's route handlers have the same signature as the standard libraries' HTTP handler. i.e. `http.HandlerFunc`

 ### Multiplexer

 WebGo multiplexer lets you define URIs with or without parameters.
-Following are the ways you can define a URI for a route
+Following are the ways you can define a URI for a route.

 1. `api/users` - no URI parameters
 2. `api/users/:userID` - named URI parameter; the value would be available in the key `userID`
 3. `api/:wildcard*` - wildcard URIs; every router confirming to `/api/path/to/anything` would be
 matched by this route, and the path would be available inside the named URI parameter `wildcard`

+If there are multiple routes which have matching path patterns, the first one defined in the list of routes takes precedence and is executed.

 ### Chaining